At the Immigrant's Table

 My Love For Raspberry Picking and Raspberry Desserts

-My first memories around raspberries involve getting my fingers stabbed at a berry u-pick farm in the north of Israel.
-A hot August sun, prickly raspberry bushes don't make for a perfect berry picking afternoon.
+My first memories of raspberries involve getting my fingers stabbed at a berry u-pick farm in the north of Israel.
+A hot August sun, prickly raspberry bushes don't make for a perfect berry-picking afternoon.

 Save This Recipe Form